SH1268/Unemployment-inclass-2022/README.md

 Then create a local ".env" file and provide the key like this:

-'''sh
 ALPHAVANTAGE_API_KEY="_________"
-'''

 ## Usage

-Run the example script
+Run the example script:
-'''sh

 python app/my_file.py

 '''

 Run the unemployment report:

-'''sh
 python app/unemployment.py

-# or pass env var from command line:
+### or pass env var from command line:
 ALPHAVANTAGE_API_KEY="_____" python app/unemployment.py
-'''